tier4/AutowareArchitectureProposal.iv/perception/object_recognition/detection/euclidean_cluster/README.md

 ## Purpose

-euclidean_cluster is a package for clustering points into smaller parts to reduce processing time.
+euclidean_cluster is a package for clustering points into smaller parts to classify objects.

 This package has two clustering methods: `euclidean_cluster` and `voxel_grid_based_euclidean_cluster`.